osinkolu/Agrobot/README.md

-# Update (April 2022): Chicken detection model added
+# Update (April 2022): Chicken detection model added.

 We updated the model zoo with a model to detect and count the number of chickens.